Overview

 Cyclictest

-• After the Cyclictest successfully finishes, the program will generate the time series data diagram automatically in your test result output folder.
-You will see output similar to the following screenshot, which shows 10 minutes of data.
+- After the Cyclictest successfully finishes, the program will generate the time series data diagram automatically in your test result output folder.
+You will see output similar to the following screenshot, which shows 60 seconds of data of three different cores.

 Rhealstone